 The HTC One is a beautiful device.
 At a time when most Android phones are made of plastic, HTC betted on aluminum for its flagship device.
 The handset just exudes style and class, but there is something it's missing.
 It screams premium, but it doesn't quite say ... elite.
 If only it were made of gold.
 Now that would be a quality device.
 While we can't expect HTC of all companies to have the visionary mindset necessary to deliver such a product, the fine folks over at Goldgenie understand class.

 A high capacity microSD card is a good upgrade for any power user, even if at first blush you don't think the space is required.
 From my own experience, I never thought I needed one for extra space - I always had plenty enough storage as it was, or so I thought.
 But then I tried rooting a tablet and realized I needed a microSD card to do so, so sure enough, I ordered one.
-And today, I have no regrets; I keep music on it for local playback (since music streaming can still be spotty at times) and a few movies and photos that can be swapped from device to device seamlessly.

 The newest version of Sprint's weekly "playbook" has been sent around to employees, and as usual, we have a copy.
 Sadly, this week's edition doesn't exactly inspire confidence for the future of the nation's third-largest carrier - in fact, one of Sprint's primary benefits, the Premier program, will be disappearing down the drain shortly.
 It's not all bad news, though, so let's dig in and see what's up and coming in the world of Sprint.